BambooTracker/BambooTracker/README.md

 - Qt team for Qt framework
 - MAME team, and Valley Bell for the codes of YM2608 chip emuration
+- Decidetto for the application icon
-- Mark James for the tool bar icons
+- Mark James for Silk icons used for some other icons
 - VGMRips team for the VGM file format documentation
 - Some tracker creators, especially HertzDevil of 0CC-FamiTracker, Leonardo Demartino (delek) of Deflemask Tracker and Lasse Öörni (Cadaver) of GoatTracker for UI and routines of the tracker
-- Decidetto for the application icon
 - Vitaly Novichkov (Wohlstand) for WOPN instrument format files
 - maak, SuperJet Spade, Dippy, RigidatoMS and ImATrackMan for sample modules
 - papiezak and Takeshi Abo for sample instruments